JGCRI/matilda/README.md

 ## More information

 Eventually will build this section of the readme to include detailed information about the package.
-I think it would be cool to include somethings like a table of functions, their capabilities, and whether they are user facing or not.
+I think it would be cool to include some things like a table of function names, function capabilities, and whether they are user-facing or not.

 It might also be cool to have a figure example of a final results similar to what is presented in the Hector readme.